Mixed-orientation marriage

 A mixed-orientation marriage is a marriage between partners of differing sexual orientations.
 The broader term is mixed-orientation relationship, sometimes shortened to MOR or MORE (while mixed-orientation marriage is sometimes shortened as MOM).

 The people involved in such a marriage may not be romantically or sexually compatible, for example if the marriage is between a straight man and a lesbian.
 The term also applies when one of the partners involved is asexual or aromantic, leading to a mixed desire for sexual activity or romantic connection.

-The most visible and researched subset of mixed-orientation relationships is mixed-orientation marriages in which one spouse is straight and the other experiences same-sex attraction, but there's a much broader diversity of mixed-orientation relationships.
+The most visible and researched subset of mixed-orientation relationships is mixed-orientation marriages in which one spouse is straight and the other experiences same-sex attraction, but there is a much broader diversity of mixed-orientation relationships.
 A 2016 research review noted that "further research on MOREs that looks beyond the traditional viewpoint of MOMs is needed in order to better understand the particular challenges, as well as the unique resiliency factors, seen within these non-traditional relationships."

 Asexual-sexual marriage

-In a marriage between an asexual person and an allosexual person (someone who experiences sexual attraction), the asexual partner either does not experience sexual desire or attraction, or experiences low desire or attraction.
+In a marriage between an asexual person and an allosexual person (someone who experiences sexual attraction), the asexual partner does not experience sexual desire or attraction.
 These marriages are often based on romantic love; however, they may experience challenges around sexual relations.
 The word "compromise" is used by the Asexual Visibility and Education Network community to label the act of an asexual person consenting to have sex with their partner for their partner's benefit.
 Some marriages in which one partner is asexual are sexless marriages; other such marriages are polyamorous.